20 Types of Cars and Body Styles Explained

 Station-Wagon

-Most notably, station wagons, also called estate cars, have a shape of an elongated version of a sedan, offering extra cargo space.
-The easier way to think about it is it’s a combination of a sedan and a hatchback.
+Also known as estate cars, station wagons resemble an elongated version of a sedan with a cutout at the rear for extra cargo space.
+Another way to describe it is a crossbreed between a sedan and a hatchback.

 #5.
 HATCHBACK.